In516ht-d-o-o/snowflake-external-functions/README.md

 | 2      | Tim       |2      | 45214    |
 | 3      | Michael   |3      | 233482   |

 This is how the architecture looks like for this example:
 ![Unprotected API Architecture](./img/unprotectedAPI.png)

 Basically, this is how the concept works.
-Most of the APIs are protected and they have different types of protection so we prepared a few Azure function examples (wrappers) that demonstrate how to call those protected APIs.
+Most APIs are protected and have different types of protection.
+Therefore, we have prepared some Azure function examples (wrappers) that demonstrate how you can call these protected APIs.
 You can see the examples in our GitHub repository.

 ## Other examples

-We prepared:
+We have prepared:

 - A simple example using an [unprotected API](./SnowflakeExternalFunctions/UnprotectedApiExample/UnprotectedApiExample.cs)